START YOUR FREE CONSULTATION

-One of the most critical factors for getting maximum compensation for your injury accident is knowing all of the types of damages that are available to you.
+One of the most critical factors for getting maximum compensation for your injury accident is knowing all the types of damages available to you.
 If you assume you can only ask for compensation for your medical bills, you’re going to miss out on important categories of damages.

-Nevada laws make sure that accident victims can recover fairly for a wide range of losses.
-Your losses may include financial losses, but you can recover for emotional losses, too.
-It’s crucial to work with your personal injury lawyer to ensure you ask for all damages that apply to your case.
+Nevada laws ensure that accident victims can recover fairly for a wide range of losses.
+Your losses may include financial losses, and loss of use.
+Working with an experienced personal injury lawyer is crucial to ensure you ask for all damages that apply to your case.
 Here are the types of damages that are available in an injury case.

-Don’t make the mistake of assuming that only your emergency room bills count as your medical losses.
-The types of damages that you can get in a Nevada personal injury case include any medical bill that you ever have because of the accident.
+Don’t make the mistake of assuming only your emergency room bills count as your medical losses.
+The damages you can get in a Nevada personal injury case include any medical bill you ever have because of the accident.

 - Emergency care